Gloria Jones: After Motown

+Automobile accident

-She was the driver of the car, a Mini 1275 GT, that crashed near Barnes Common, striking a tree and killing Bolan at 4 a.m. on September 16, 1977, on the way back to Bolan's Richmond property.
-They were returning from an evening at a restaurant in Mayfair where they had both been drinking wine.
-Jones was found by her brother Richard, her foot trapped beneath the clutch by the engine, while Bolan was found still in the passenger seat which had been dislodged and landed in the rear of the vehicle.
-Jones broke her jaw in the accident.
-When she was well enough to leave the hospital, she was informed that Bolan's fans had looted most of their possessions from their house.
+She was the driver of the car, a Mini 1275 GT, that struck a tree near Barnes Common, killing Bolan at 4 a.m. on September 16, 1977, on the way back to Bolan's Richmond property.
+They had been returning from an evening at a restaurant in Mayfair where they had both been drinking wine.
+Jones was found conscious but critically injured by her brother Richard, with her foot trapped beneath the clutch by the engine.
+Bolan was found unconscious in the passenger seat, which had been dislodged and landed in the rear of the vehicle.
+Jones was wearing a seat belt at the time of the crash.
+Bolan was not wearing a seat belt.
+Bolan was pronounced dead at the scene on the arrival of paramedics.
+Jones sustained a broken jaw in the crash and was sent directly to the hospital in London for treatment, fighting for her life while in critical condition.
+When she recovered sufficiently to leave hospital, she was informed that Bolan's fans had looted most of their possessions from their house.
 She was later scheduled to appear in court in London on charges of being unfit to drive and of driving a car in a dangerous condition.
-However, she left the UK with her son and returned to the US before the court date so the Coroner's Court recorded a verdict of accidental death.
+However, she left the UK with her son and returned to the US before the court date, so the Coroner's Court recorded a verdict of accidental death.

-After Bolan
+After Marc Bolan

-Having lost her possessions, Jones moved with her son back to Los Angeles where they stayed with Jones' family.
+Having lost her possessions, Jones moved with her son back to Los Angeles, where they stayed with Jones's family.

 In 1978, she released the album Windstorm, which she dedicated to the memory of Bolan: the back cover reads, "Special dedication in memory of my son's father, Marc Bolan, whom we miss very much."
 Her single "Bring on the Love" was a success on the American R&B chart.

 Jones stayed in the music industry for several years after, releasing an album produced by Ed Cobb, titled Reunited in 1981.
 She also collaborated again with Billy Preston and other Cogic Singers for a 1984 reunion album The Cogic's.
 She has since worked as a musical supervisor for films.

 On her 1982 album Reunited, she was proclaimed "Northern Queen of Soul".

 In 2010, together with her son Rolan, she established the Marc Bolan School of Music & Film in Makeni, Sierra Leone.